codeforIATI/iati-decipher/README.md

 $ npm run watch
 ```

-Then:

- 1. In Chrome, visit chrome://extensions and enable developer mode.
- 2. Click “Load unpacked” and select the `dev` folder.
- 3. Visit any organisation dataset on the IATI registry.
-[E.g. this one.](https://www.iatiregistry.org/dataset/unitedstates-dosandusaid)
- 4. You might also want to consider installing [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid).
-It’s very handy.

 ## Build for distribution

 1. First, be sure to bump the version number in `package.json`, `src/static/manifest.json`, and `CHANGELOG.md`.